-The data that your programs use typically is stored on mass-storage devices, called disks.
+The data that your programs use typically is stored on mass-storage devices -- magnetic tapes and disks.
 The operating system software controls these hardware devices, and allows your programs to access the data stored on them.
 Each device is controlled by a device driver, or software that handles the input/output (I/O) -- the writing of data into and reading of data out of storage.

-The Files-ll Ancillary Control Processor (FCP) is the P/OS file control processor that catalogues and maintains files on the disks, and issues I/O requests to the device drivers.
+The Files-11 Ancillary Control Processor (F11ACP) is the RSX-11M/M-PLUS file control processor that catalogues and maintains files on the disks, and issues I/O requests to the device drivers.
+For magnetic tape devices, the Magnetic Tape Ancillary Control Processor (MTAACP) does this.